SkylineCommunications/dataminer-docs/connector-help/connector_help/NEC_PNMS_5000S.md

 ## DataMiner Connectivity Framework

-The **1.0.1.1** driver range of the NEC PNMS 5000S protocol supports the usage of DCF and can be used on a DMA with a minimum version of **8.0.8**.
+The **1.0.1.1** connector range of the NEC PNMS 5000S protocol supports the usage of DCF and can be used on a DMA with a minimum version of **8.0.8**.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).